Adventure Jobs Worldwide

 As a Trip Leader for The Road Less Traveled, you'll have the opportunity to work with other highly motivated, qualified, committed professionals and experience extraordinary lands and cultures around the world.

-A ten-day training is mandatory for all RLT summer staff.
+A twelve-day training is mandatory for all RLT summer staff.
 Check out staff training »

-RLT Field Staff are genuine, spirited, friendly, active, educated, and well-traveled.
-Leaders are not just educators and counselors, they are mentors.
-They are responsible, committed, purposeful and bold.
+Trip Leaders are genuine, friendly, active, educated, and well-traveled.
+They are not just educators and counselors, they are spirited mentors.
+They are responsible, committed, purposeful and bold!

 ARCC Programs specializes in teenage summer adventures, student travel, service travel, wilderness adventures and teen adventure travel programs since 1983.

 ARCC is seeking Summer Program Leaders who are enthusiastic about working with students ages 13-18 and who have strong experience working with groups.
 Leaders will guide groups of up to eighteen students, with a co-leader, through rigorous international or domestic service projects, cultural exchange, and adventure programs that include backpacking, rafting, SCUBA diving, surfing, snorkeling, and sea kayaking.
 Leaders also provide cultural history and education relevant to their location and teach curriculum designed for community service programs.
 By fostering constructive group dynamics, facilitating games, activities, initiatives, and overseeing outfitted activities, you will ensure that each group member is able to safely achieve their goals consistent with his or her abilities.
-Leaders must be available for staff training in Bend, Oregon from June 13th-18th, 2024, and then are contracted to lead one or two summer trips, ranging from 2-4 weeks through early August.
-Leaders can also transition into the Gap Semester Program as a Field Instructor.
+Summer Leaders must be available for staff training in Denver, Colorado from June 12th-18th, 2026, and then are contracted to lead one or two summer trips, ranging from 2-3 weeks through early August.
+Leaders can also transition into the Gap Semester Program (offering an educational and cultural bridge between high school and college) as a Field Instructor during the fall/spring.
+The first-year leader salary rate ranges from $500-$550/week (depending on trip placement) and includes all living and travel expenses on program and great pro-deals.
+Applicants must be at least 21 years of age, WFR certified, in excellent physical condition, and have a current driver’s license and clean driving record.
+If you are ready to lead, teach and inspire teenagers while traveling to some of the most beautiful destinations in the world, complete the initial staff application online, ensuring your resume and cover letter are uploaded.
+Top applicants will be invited to complete a more in-depth application.
+Questions can be directed to employment@arccprograms.com.

-Come join ARCC Programs exciting and informative staff training in Bend, Oregon before you travel to the far corners of the world leading and inspiring teenagers while seeking adventure and immersing in communities!
-Program destinations include Australia/Fiji, Bali/Sumatra, Belize, Cambodia, Costa Rica, Ecuador/Galápagos, India, Kenya, Morocco, Peru, South Africa, Spain, Tanzania, Thailand, Vietnam, the U.S. (Alaska, California, Colorado, Hawaii, Montana, Oregon, Utah, Washington, and Wyoming).
+Come join ARCC Programs exciting and informative staff training in Denver, Colorado before you travel to the far corners of the world leading and inspiring teenagers while seeking adventure and immersing in communities in these program destinations: Australia & Fiji, Bali & Sumatra, Belize, Costa Rica, Ecuador & Galápagos, Kenya & Tanzania, Peru, Southeast Asia, Spain & Morocco, Thailand, Vietnam & Cambodia, and the U.S. (Alaska, California, Colorado, Montana, Utah, and Wyoming).

 Explore the world with Bold Earth Adventure Camps: learning through leadership and adventure since 1976!

-Bold Earth operates 12 to 21-day domestic and international adventure travel-based programs for teenagers designed to foster community, teach leadership, and enhance global citizenship.
+Bold Earth operates 12 to 21-day domestic and international adventure travel-based programs for teenagers designed to foster community, teach leadership, and cultivate global citizenship.
 Groups have the opportunity to surf on the Kona coast in Hawaii, trek throughout Iceland, snorkel in Costa Rica with turtles, and so much more!
 Trip Leaders facilitate safe, fun, and meaningful summer experiences for teenagers from all over the globe.
 In the process, Leaders get to explore beautiful areas, contribute to local communities, and make a positive impact in the lives of teenagers.
 Trip Leaders are in charge of managing group dynamics, coordinating logistics, and leading and assisting with activities that include trekking, rock climbing, snorkeling, sea kayaking, surfing, whitewater rafting, cooking and more.
 The Trip Leader position involves a unique combination of risk management, role modeling, leadership, laughter, games, and hard work!
 Compensation starts at $500/week for first year Leaders, and includes a paid week-long staff training, all meals (you'll eat well!), accommodations, travel expenses, and industry pro deals on outdoor gear.
 Applicants must be 21 years old, a college graduate or working towards a degree, WFR certified, demonstrate prior leadership experience with youth, and have an ability to facilitate fun.
-Bold Earth is especially seeking leaders who will return year after year and contribute to their amazing staff culture.
+Bold Earth is especially committed to hiring leaders who return year after year and help strengthen its exceptional staff culture.

-2024 staff training runs from June 18th–25th just outside of Denver, CO, with contracts ending no later than mid-August.
-If you can facilitate a fun, growth-oriented environment that inspires teenagers in an adventure travel setting, learn more about working with Bold Earth and the application process, or connect with Izzy Perry for more information.
+2026 staff training runs from June 18th–25th just outside of Denver, CO, with contracts ending no later than mid-August.
+If you can facilitate a fun, growth-oriented environment that inspires teenagers in an adventure travel setting, email your resume to Kayla Fulkerson.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos View Vimeo Page Watch YouTube Videos